 - Insert your hand in the opening and push to the foam part under the display to access the inner of the console.
-It may be necessary to displace the electric harness aside to work easily. - With your fingers, locate the adjuster on the headlight housing.
-The adjuster looks like this. - 4.
+It may be necessary to displace the electric harness aside to work easily. - 3.
+With your fingers, locate the adjuster on the headlight housing. - 4.
 Using the short bent side of the Allen key provides in the tool kit, turn the headlight adjuster to adjust the headlights horizontally.